m-niedzielski/digital-voltmeter/hardware/calculations/input_protection.md

 ## Protection Strategy

-I am going to use a three-part protection scheme featuring:
+A three-part protection scheme is used, featuring:
 - A series resistor
-- Clamp diodes
+- Clamp diodes (internal to the MCU)
 - Existing divider resistors
-This strategy was selected as it provides adequate protection with minimal impact on measuremen accuracy and without unnecessarily increasing the component count.
+This strategy was selected as it provides adequate protection with minimal impact on measurement accuracy and without unnecessarily increasing the component count.

 ## Choosing Series Resistor

 The purpose of this resistor is to limit the current into the ADC protection diodes during overvoltage.
 Ideally this resistor value will have a small effect on measurement and cause a large reduction in fault current.
-Chosen to use a resistor Rseries = 1 kΩ.
+A series resistor of Rseries = 1 kΩ was selected.

 ### Worst-case example